 - Keep a science journal.
 Choose something to observe (the night sky or a newly planted plant would work) and observe it daily.
 Note the changes.

 Many people decide to journal in order to help themselves through a hard time.
-High school can be filled with stress and struggles so journaling can be a way to get through it all.
-Some ideas to consider:
+High school can be filled with stress and struggles, so journaling can be a way to get through it all.

-- What is the biggest challenge you are facing this week?
+- What is the biggest challenge you're facing this week?

-- Has someone upset you and you are keeping it inside?
+- Has someone upset you, and you're keeping it inside?

 - Did you overreact to something that now seems silly?